CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/func_detail/entity.md

 </div>
 </div>
 <div class="notices blue" markdown="1">Detail layers uses an advanced method to decide leafnode content, so they won't cause "Ambiguous leafnode contents" compile warning.</div>
+<div class="notices blue" markdown="1">Despite becoming an ordinary world brush during compilation, it cannot be used to seal the map.
+It is kept separate from ordinary world brushes during processing of Hull 0 and as such cannot be used to prevent leaks.
+Only ordinary world brushes should be used to close up a map.</div>
+<div class="notices blue" markdown="1">Even if Passable is set to Yes (zhlt_noclip 1) it will still be affected by decals such as sprays and bullet holes.</div>